Jelgava massacres: Massacre

 Aspects of the Jelgava massacre remain obscure.
 Whether there was one continuous shooting over the course of a weekend, or several smaller shootings remains unknown.
 The precise number of victims is not known; estimates of 1,500, 1550, and 2,000 have been proposed.
 The German SD man who conducted the shootings was Alfred Becu, who at his trial in 1968 in West Germany, said he was following the orders of the Latvian SD man Vagulāns.
 Becu also acknowledged that he'd been ordered by Rudolf Batz to take an Einsatzkommando detachment into Jelgava to kill the Jews.
 Becu testified that he was only in Jelgava a few days, left and had been in a state of shock ever since.
-The killing site seems to have been at a former shooting range of the Latvian army located about 2 kilometers south of Jelgava, near the highway that ran to Šiauliai in Lithuania.Testimony of Wilhelm Adelt, Schwurgericht Köln, Trial Records of Alfred Becu, 1968, as excerpted and reprinted in Ezergailis, at The Holocaust in Latvia, at page 228.
+The killing site seems to have been at a former shooting range of the Latvian army located about 2 kilometers south of Jelgava, near the highway that ran to Šiauliai in Lithuania.

 According to a witness, Wilhelm Adelt, who commanded the perimeter guard at a three-day shooting, men, women and children, with the men predominating, were brought out to the shooting range, where on each day they were forced to dig a pit about 20 to 50 meters long and 2 meters deep.
 They were compelled to remove their outer clothing and surrender any valuables they were carrying.
 The victims were led to the pits by Latvian auxiliary policemen carrying rifles and wearing armbands.
 8 to 10 Jews were killed at a time.
 The shooters were SD men, who used bolt-action rifles.
 Some shooters stood, and others knelt.
 The precise number of killers is not known.
 After being shot, some victims fell in the pit, others collapsed along the edge.
 Becu, who also gave the command to shoot, walked among the victims and shot again the still-living ones with his pistol.
 More victims were then brought up, shot, and pushed into the grave.
 When the pit was full, Latvians covered it up with sand.
 On each day of the killing, the victims would first be forced to dig a new pit and the process would continue.
 According to Adelt, Becu said "'the Jews had to be killed because they did not fit into the Nazi regime, and that Jews in general would be rooted out.'"
 The method described by Adelt was similar to the many killings committed by Einsatzkommando 2 in the Biķernieki forest.
 Adelt testified that about 500 to 600 people were killed in the three-day massacre.
 Professor Ezergailis states that if this was the single major massacre, the total must have been three times as high.